Ashram rules and guidelines

 Daily donation rates include accommodation, all classes and two meals per day.
 Dates and donations are subject to change without notice.
 For all programs guests are subject to the suggested donation in effect at the time of final payment.

 The Indian concessional rate is not applicable for non-resident Indians (NRI), Indian nationals working or living abroad, foreign nationals working or living in India.
-You may be asked to provide evidence of your Indian nationality.
+All guests or course participants need to provide evidence of their residence or proof of nationality.
 Misrepresentation of information will result in liability to pay the full fee or dismissal from the course.